naturallaw777/Sovran_SystemsOS/DIY Install Sovran_SystemsOS.md

 ## Preparing the Second Internal Drive

 1. Install the second NVME internal drive into the USB enclosure, NOT into the Second machine yet.
-2. Plug in the USB enclosure into the first machine with Linux into one of its available USB ports.
+2. Plug in the USB enclosure into the first machine with Linux OS already installed into one of its available USB ports.
 3. **Please Make Sure You Know The Existing Storage Names On This First Linux Machine.
-IF You Run The Script Below And You Do Not Know What You Are Doing, You Could Potentially Erase Your First Linux Machine's Data.
+If You Run The Script Below And You Do Not Know What You Are Doing, You Could Potentially Erase Your First Linux Machine's Data.
 I Am Not Responsibly For Your Errors**
 4. Open a terminal in the first Linux machine and log in as root.
 5. Type in or copy and paste: